Fenil5786/Fitness-Website/README.md

 ## 🔒 Environment Setup
 Make sure MongoDB is installed and running on your machine.
 The database used is Login-tut.

-You may choose to extract sensitive credentials to a .env file in production.

 ## 📄 Pages
-login - Login page
+/login - Login page

-signup - User registration
+/signup - User registration

-home - Dashboard/homepage after login
+/home - Dashboard/homepage after login

-abt - About Us page
+/abt - About Us page

-pr - Privacy Policy
+/pr - Privacy Policy